Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Preliminaries

 For a convex function $g:\mathbb{R}^n\to\mathbb{R}$, a {\em subgradient} of $g$ at a point $x\in\mathbb{R}^n$ is defined to be a vector $s\in\mathbb{R}^n$ such that

 and the set of subgradients at $x$ is called the {\em subdifferential} of $g$ at $x$, denoted by $\partial g(x)$.
-When the function $g$ is differentiable, then the subdifferential at any point only has a single element, which is exactly the gradient, denoted by $\nabla g(x)$ at a point $x$.
+When the function $g$ is differentiable, the subdifferential at any point only has a single element, which is exactly the gradient, denoted by $\nabla g(x)$ at $x$.